SET Statements (Transact-SQL)

 If you don't set any one of these options to the required values, INSERT, UPDATE, DELETE, DBCC CHECKDB, and DBCC CHECKTABLE actions on indexed views or tables with indexes on computed columns will fail.
 SQL Server will raise an error listing all the options that are incorrectly set.
 Also, SQL Server will process SELECT statements on these tables or indexed views as if the indexes on computed columns or on the views don't exist.

 When SET RESULT_SET_CACHING is ON, it enables the result caching feature for the current client session.
 Result_set_caching cannot be turned ON for a session if it is turned OFF at the database level.
 When SET RESULT_SET_CACHING is OFF, the result set caching feature is disabled for the current client session.
 Changing this setting requires membership in the public role.
-Applies to: Azure SQL Data Warehouse Gen2
+Applies to: Azure Synapse Analytics Gen2